EffGen: Enabling Small Language Models as Capable Autonomous Agents: Additional Experimental Results

 \subsection{Execution Time Analysis}

-We provide comprehensive execution time measurements across all benchmarks, model sizes, and frameworks to complement the accuracy analysis in the main paper.
-Table~\ref{tab:timing_results} presents complete timing results, while Figure~\ref{fig:timing_vs_params} visualizes the scaling trends across parameter sizes.
+We provide execution time measurements across benchmarks, model sizes, and frameworks to complement the accuracy analysis in the main paper.
+Table~\ref{tab:timing_results} presents timing results, while Figure~\ref{fig:timing_vs_params} visualizes the scaling trends across parameter sizes.

 \textbf{Key Insights from Timing Analysis:}

 \textbf{Framework overhead scales inversely with model size.} \effgen demonstrates the most dramatic speedups on smaller models: 18$\times$ faster than Smolagents on BeyondBench-Easy with Qwen2.5-1.5B-Instruct (3.4 min vs 62.4 min), reducing to 7$\times$ at 32B (15.1 min vs 109.6 min).
 This inverse scaling shows that framework efficiency matters more for resource-constrained models.
 The computational overhead introduced by inefficient frameworks (excessive prompt tokens, redundant API calls, suboptimal batching) consumes a larger fraction of total execution time when model inference is fast, but becomes relatively less important as model size increases and inference dominates total cost.